Tissue Flap Surgery for Breast Reconstruction

 Tissue flap surgery may be done in two ways:

-- "Pedicle flap" means the flap of tissue from the back or belly is moved to the chest without cutting its original blood supply.
+- "Pedicle flap" means that a flap of tissue from the back or belly is moved to the chest without cutting its original blood supply.
 The tissue is pulled under the skin up to the chest area and attached.

 Here are some of the different types of tissue flap surgery, named for the area of the body where the tissue is taken.